-Wilmar provided training to schools, parents and children on safety around plantations-especially in relation to food handling, fire, natural disasters, and haze.
+Wilmar provided training to schools, parents and children on safety around plantations- especially in relation to food handling, fire, natural disasters, and haze.
 Furthermore, we educated students at Wilmar-owned schools on sexual harassment issues.

-3. Protecting the Health of Children and Families
+3. Protecting the health of children and families

-Wilmar implemented an immunisation programme for children at our Sabahmas Estate and all estates in Indonesia, and worm prevention medication was offered to children at our Kiabau estate.
-We also provided families of all employees with face masks as protection from haze pollution in Indonesia.
+Wilmar implemented an immunisation programme for children at our Sabahmas Estate and worm prevention medication was offered to children at our Kiabau estate.
+We also provided families of all employees with face masks as protection from haze pollution.